On This Page

 Wright Brothers National Monument

-It’s not a particularly striking visually at first glance, it’s more so one of those places you have to really take in and think about what occurred there to really appreciate how monumental and influential of an accomplishment it was in it’s time.
+It’s wasn’t particularly striking visually to me at first glance, it’s more so one of those places you have to really take in and think about what occurred there to really appreciate how monumental and influential of an accomplishment it was in it’s time.

 Jockey’s Ridge State Park